2025 — Polycultures

 The artifacts are manufactured from mineral-bound wood chips using 3D printing technology to represent the materials that were developed from plant by-products in small-scale tests.

 The project is grounded in a body of interviews and conversations with practitioners in farming and food processing.
 These testimonies provided both knowledge and critique, shaping the prototypes and situating them within current debates around land use, food systems, and ecological resilience.
-Polycultures therefore operates not only as a scenario for a future farm, but also as an educational platform that organises, archives, and shares research across disciplines.
+Polycultures therefore operated not only as a scenario for a future farm, but also as an educational endeavour that organised, archived, and shared research across disciplines.

 The project was presented in three consecutive, alternating phases — research, prototype, and proposal — as part of the exhibition FUTURES Material and Design of Tomorrow.